agfrey01/College-Football-Scouting/capstone/prompt_template.md

 - **3 Strategic Weaknesses on Defense** (bullets with evidence from data)

 ---

-## Plan (6 Steps)
+**Plan:**
-1. Check input test set against safety - refusal block
+1. Check input test set against safety - refusal block.
+Stop here if deemed necessary.
 2. Identify the key offensive, defensive, and special teams metrics to analyze.
-3. Compare the team’s performance in those metrics to conference and national averages.
+3. Compare Louisville’s performance in those metrics to conference and national averages.
 4. Highlight the team’s main strengths and weaknesses based on the data.
 5. Translate those insights into implications for future matchups and strategies.
-6. Summarize the overall outlook for the remainder of the season and what it means for their competitive standing.

----
-# Prompt Variants

----

-## Plan-First

-**Plan:**
-1. Identify the key offensive, defensive, and special teams metrics to analyze.
-2. Compare Louisville’s performance in those metrics to conference and national averages.
-3. Highlight the team’s main strengths and weaknesses based on the data.
-4. Translate those insights into implications for future matchups and strategies.
-5. Summarize the overall outlook for the remainder of the season and what it means for Louisville’s competitive standing.

-**Answer (Scouting Report):**

-### Team Overview
-(3–4 sentences summarizing Louisville’s season performance, e.g. offensive production, defensive consistency, special teams reliability.)

-### Top 3 Players
-- Player A — [key stats here]
-- Player B — [key stats here]
-- Player C — [key stats here]

-### Strategic Weaknesses

-**Offense:**
-- Weakness 1 (with evidence)
-- Weakness 2 (with evidence)
-- Weakness 3 (with evidence)

-**Defense:**
-- Weakness 1 (with evidence)
-- Weakness 2 (with evidence)
-- Weakness 3 (with evidence)

----

-## Plan-and-Check

-**Plan:**
-1. Identify the key offensive, defensive, and special teams metrics to analyze.
-2. Compare Louisville’s performance in those metrics to conference and national averages.
-3. Highlight the team’s main strengths and weaknesses based on the data.
-4. Translate those insights into implications for future matchups and strategies.
-5. Summarize the overall outlook for the remainder of the season and what it means for Louisville’s competitive standing.
+6. Summarize the overall outlook for the remainder of the season and what it means for Louisville’s competitive standing.

 **Answer (Scouting Report):**